pingcap/blog/_posts/2017-05-22-perconalive17.md

 ---
 layout: post
 title: A Brief Introduction of TiDB
+excerpt: This is the speech Edward Huang gave at Percona Live Open Source Database Conference 2016.
 ---

 This is the speech Edward Huang gave at Percona Live - Open Source Database Conference 2017.